aaatipamula/Notes/Math/Matrices.md

 e.g.

 If $E = R_1\leftarrow$
-- Can compute products/powers of elementary matrices by repeating the row operation *n* times.
+- Can compute products/powers of elementary m*atrices by repeating the row operation *n* times.

 e.g.